Luca-Blum/Deep_Learning_for_Scientific_Computing/README.md

 ## Purpose
-This repository is used for the development of the projects for the deep learning for scientific computing course of Professor S. Mishra lectured at ETH Zürich during the spring semester 2021.
+This repository is used for the development of the projects for the deep learning for scientific computing course of Professor S. Mishra lectured at ETH Zurich during the spring semester 2021.

 ## Usage
-**Load conda virtual enviroment:**
+**Load conda virtual environment:**
 conda env create -f environment.yml
 conda activate pytorch